hannaholl/angular-input-dropdown/README.md

 # Angular input dropdown

+### This repo is no longer maintained
+If someone wants to take it over and have a fork that's being looked after, please let me know and I'll link it here.

+---

 Angular input dropdown is an angular directive for creating an input field with a stylable dropdown list.
 The list can be filtered or updated as the user types to show a list based on the user's input.

 If used in a form and `input-required` is set to true, the input field will validate only when an item from the dropdown list has been selected.